Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Supply chain activities should always have a social dimension.
 This means treating the workers equally.
 The workers must have social security and benefits that will ensure that they are cared for by the company employing them.

-Examples of this are companies who are very particular with their employee’s salaries and benefits, as well as ethical issues that may affect a company’s moral stand in with the rest of the world.
+Examples of this are companies that are very particular with their employee’s salaries and benefits, as well as ethical issues that may affect a company’s moral stand with the rest of the world.
 Nike’s involvement in child labor in its factories in the 1990s is one such example.

 2. Environmentally Responsible